mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]autoframeskip** / **-[no]afs**

-	Automatically determines the frameskip level while you're running the system, adjusting it constantly in a frantic attempt to keep the system running at full speed.
-Turning this on overrides the value you have set for -frameskip below.
-The default is OFF (**-noautoframeskip**).
+    Dynamically adjust the frameskip level while you're running the system to maintain full speed.
+Turning this on overrides the **-frameskip** setting described below.
+This is off by default (**-noautoframeskip**).

 .. _mame-commandline-frameskip:

 **-frameskip** / **-fs** *<level>*

     Specifies the frameskip value.
 This is the number of frames out of every 12 to drop when running.
-For example, if you say **-frameskip 2**, then MAME will display 10 out of every 12 frames.
-By skipping those frames, you may be able to get full speed in a system that requires more horsepower than your computer has.
+For example, if you specify **-frameskip 2**, MAME will render and display 10 out of every 12 emulated frames.
+By skipping some frames, you may be able to get full speed emulation for a system that would otherwise be too demanding for your computer.
 The default value is **-frameskip 0**, which skips no frames.

 .. _mame-commandline-secondstorun:

 **-seconds_to_run** / **-str** *<seconds>*

-	This option can be used for benchmarking and automated testing.
-It tells MAME to stop execution after a fixed number of seconds.
-By combining this with a fixed set of other command line options, you can set up a consistent environment for benchmarking MAME performance.
+    This option tells MAME to automatically stop emulation after a fixed number of seconds of emulated time have elapsed.
+This may be useful for benchmarking and automated testing.
+By combining this with a fixed set of other command line options, you can set up a consistent environment for benchmarking MAME's emulation performance.
 In addition, upon exit, the **-str** option will write a screenshot called ``final.png`` to the system's snapshot directory.

 .. _mame-commandline-nothrottle:

 **-[no]throttle**

-	Configures the default thottling setting.
-When throttling is on, MAME attempts to keep the system running at the system's intended speed.
-When throttling is off, MAME runs the system as fast as it can.
-Note that the fastest speed is more often than not limited by your graphics card, especially for older systems.
-The default is ON (**-throttle**).
+   Enable or disable thottling emulation speed.
+When throttling is enabled, MAME limits emulation speed to so the emulated system will not run faster than the original hardware.
+When throttling is disabled, MAME runs the emulation as fast as possible.
+Depending on your settings and the characteristics of the emulated system, performance may be limited by your CPU, graphics card, or even memory performance.
+The default is to enable throttling (**-throttle**).

 .. _mame-commandline-nosleep:

 **-[no]sleep**

-	Allows MAME to give time back to the system when running with **-throttle**.
-This allows other programs to have some CPU time, assuming that the system isn't taxing 100% of your CPU resources.
+    When enabled along with **-throttle**, MAME will yield the CPU when limiting emulation speed.
+This allows other programs to use CPU time, assuming the main emulation thread isn't completely utilising a CPU core.
     This option can potentially cause hiccups in performance if other demanding programs are running.
-The default is ON (**-sleep**).
+The default is on (**-sleep**).

 .. _mame-commandline-speed:

 **-speed** *<factor>*

-	Changes the way MAME throttles the emulated system such that it runs at some multiplier of the original speed.
-A <factor> of 1.0 means to run the system at its normal speed.
-A <factor> of 0.5 means run at half speed, and a <factor> of 2.0 means run at 2x speed.
+    Changes the way MAME throttles the emulation so that it runs at some multiple of the system's original speed.
+A *<factor>* of ``1.0`` means to run the system at its normal speed, a *<factor>* of ``0.5`` means run at half speed, and a *<factor>* of 2.0 means run at double speed.
 Note that changing this value affects sound playback as well, which will scale in pitch accordingly.
-The internal resolution of the fraction is two decimal places, so a value of 1.002 is the same as 1.0.
-The default is ``1.0``.
+The internal precision of the fraction is two decimal places, so a *<factor>* of ``1.002`` is rounded to ``1.00``.
+The default is ``1.0`` (normal speed).

 .. _mame-commandline-norefreshspeed:

 **-[no]refreshspeed** / **-[no]rs**

-	Allows MAME to dynamically adjust the system's speed such that it does not exceed the slowest refresh rate for any targeted monitors in your system.
-Thus, if you have a 60Hz monitor and run a system that is actually designed to run at 60.6Hz, MAME will dynamically change the speed down to 99% in order to prevent sound hiccups or other undesirable side effects of running at a slower refresh rate.
-The default is OFF (**-norefreshspeed**).
+    Allows MAME to adjust the emulation speed so that the refresh rate of the first emulated screen does not exceed the slowest refresh rate for any targeted monitors in your system.
+Thus, if you have a 60Hz monitor and run a system that is designed to run at 60.6Hz, MAME will reduce the emulation speed to 99% in order to prevent sound hiccups or other undesirable side effects of running at a slower refresh rate.
+The default is off (**-norefreshspeed**).

 .. _mame-commandline-numprocessors:

-**-numprocessors** *<auto|value>* / **-np** *<auto|value>*
+**-numprocessors** / **-np** **auto**\ \|\ *<value>*

-	Specify the number of processors to use for work queues.
-Specifying ``auto`` will use the value reported by the system or environment variable **OSDPROCESSORS**.
-To avoid abuse, this value is internally limited to 4 times the number of processors reported by the system.
+    Specify the number of threads to use for work queues.
+Specifying ``auto`` will use the value reported by the system or environment variable ``OSDPROCESSORS``.
+This value is internally limited to four times the number of processors reported by the system.
 The default is ``auto``.

 .. _mame-commandline-bench:

-**-bench** *[n]*
+**-bench** *<n>*

-        Benchmark for *[n]* number of emulated seconds; implies the command string:
+    Benchmark for *<n>* emulated seconds.
+This is equivalent to the following
+    options:

-        **-str [n] -video none -sound none -nothrottle**
+    **-str** *<n>* **-video none -sound none -nothrottle**